RealMVG/QTube/README.md

 - Ensure that **yt-dlp** is correctly installed and added to your PATH.
 - Make sure the YouTube URL is valid.
 - If you experience slow downloads, try a different network.

+### Project Background 🌱

+QTube was developed as part of the **NewGeneration** course assignment.
+The task was to create software for downloading YouTube videos, with the added functionality to download entire channels and playlists, and to separate music tracks.
+The goal was to not only develop the core functionality but also to design a pleasant and attractive interface with additional useful features.

+**Assignment by**: @rtkachuk